zriyansh/signoz.io/docs/instrumentation/ruby-on-rails.md

 ```

 - `<service_name>` : Name of service.
 For example, `sampleRailsApp`
-- `SIGNOZ_INGESTION_KEY` : The Ingestion key sent by SigNoz over email.
+- `SIGNOZ_INGESTION_KEY` : The ingestion key sent by SigNoz over email.
 It can also be found in the `settings` section of your SigNoz Cloud UI.

 Depending on the choice of your region for SigNoz cloud, the ingest endpoint will vary according to this table.